PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 The **StudentFiles** folder inside the ZIP archive contains a **Solution** folder with a completed solution for each of the six lab exercises in the form of a PBIX project file.
 There is also a
 **Snippets** folder with text files containing DAX code and M code that you will need to copy and paste in Power BI Desktop in later exercises.
-While you can copy and paste DAX and M code from this manual, some students will find it easier to copy the code from these text files instead.
+While you can copy and paste DAX and M code from this lab manual, some students will find it easier to copy the code from these text files instead.

 <img src="./images/HandsOnLabBuildingMultiLanguageReportsForPowerBI/media/image2.png" style="width:65%" />